 Local Transportation (Kathmandu to Besisahar -Bhulbhule, Jomsom to Tatopani ) is included in package. private jeep is available at an extra cost

 Don't Worry, We'll Pick You!

 Discovery World Trekking provides free airport arrival and departure transfer on any flight for the Annapurna Circuit Trek package.
 You will be received from our representative crew from Discovery World Trekking regardless of the flight you take holding a pamphlet of your name and our company name with a warm-hearted welcome with either a khaki or a marigold garland and you’ll be escorted to your hotel with all comfort possible.

 Accommodation Details During The Annapurna Circuit Trek!

-We spend a one-night hotel in Pokhara accommodation with attached bathroom, TV, 24 hours hot water, power, and laundry facility.
+We spend a one-night hotel in Pokhara accommodation with an attached bathroom, TV, 24 hours hot water, power, and laundry facility.

 For solo trekker - single private room with attached bathroom in the available lodge, single private accommodation in other places of the itinerary.